zemliany/zemliany.github.io/content/posts/aws-ssl-management.md

 ## How to upload SSL certificate to AWS ACM

 ACM is known as AWS Certificate Manager that handles the complexity of creating, storing, and renewing public and private SSL/TLS X.509 certificates and keys that protect your AWS websites and applications.
-By using ACM instead of IAM you're able to manage teams SSL certificates on the fly and re-import them if they already exists in ACM, which would update SSL listeners for all LoadBalancers what bind to the particular certificate deployed in ACM.
+By using ACM instead of IAM you're able to manage SSL certificates on the fly and re-import them if they already exists in ACM, which would update SSL listeners for all LoadBalancers what bind to the particular certificate deployed in ACM.

 So, after all necessary checks described above if you're going ACM (or requestor asked for that), firstly you need to check if certificate for target domain already presented in ACM.
 You can do that by using following command: